Solving for multi-class: a survey and synthesis: Nonhierarchical multi-class classification

 \section{Nonhierarchical multi-class classification}

 In {\it non-hierarchical} multi-class classification, we solve for the classes or probabilities of the multi-class problem all at once: all the binary classifiers are used in the solution and the result of one binary classifier does not determine the use of any of the others.
-Using the notation provided in Section \ref{description}, and the laws of probability, we can write a system of equations relating the multi-class conditional probabilities to the decision functions:
+Using the notation from Section \ref{description}, and the laws of probability, we can write a system of equations relating the multi-class conditional probabilities to the decision functions:

-It's simpler and more natural to describe the problem using a {\it coding matrix}, $A$, which is structured such that each element, $a_{ij} \in \lbrace -1, 0, 1 \rbrace$, where $i$ once again enumerates the binary classifier while $j$ now enumerates the class of the multi-class problem \citep{Dietterich_Bakiri1995,Windeatt_Ghaderi2002}.
+It's simpler and more natural, however, to describe the problem using a {\it coding matrix}, $A$, which is structured such that each element, $a_{ij} \in \lbrace -1, 0, 1 \rbrace$, can take on one of three values.
+Once again, $i$ enumerates the binary classifier, while $j$ now enumerates the class of the multi-class problem \citep{Dietterich_Bakiri1995,Windeatt_Ghaderi2002}.
 If $a_{ij}$ is $-1$/$+1$, we would assign each of the $j$th class labels in the training data a value of $-1$/$+1$ when training the $i$th binary classifier.
 If the value is $0$, the $j$th class label is excluded.

 The elements of $A$ are: \begin{eqnarraynon} a_{ij} = \left \lbrace \right . \end{eqnarraynon}

 We can rewrite Equation (\ref{decision_function}) using the coding matrix as follows:

 where $\vec p=\lbrace p_i | i=[1..n_c]\rbrace$, is a vector of multi-class conditional probabilities, $p_i=P(i|\vec x)$, $n_c$ is the number of classes, $\vec r=\lbrace r_i| i=[1..n_p]\rbrace$ is the vector of decision functions, and $n_p$ is the number of partitions.
 For future brevity, the test point, $\vec x$, has been omitted from the problem.
 Note that the coding matrix used here is transposed relative to the usual convention in the literature since this is the more natural layout when solving for the probabilities.